 - One-on-one advising and a summer orientation exclusively for women in the cohort

 About the Scholarship Program

 You must meet all of the following criteria to be considered for this scholarship program:

 - Must self-identify as a woman or a non-binary individual

 - Must apply and be accepted into a 2-year or 4-year program at Dunwoody College of Technology in one of the following areas: Automotive, Computer Technology, Construction Sciences & Building Technology*, Robotics & Manufacturing, or the School of Engineering

 - Must complete the FAFSA and be able to demonstrate a high financial need

-*Note: Students enrolled in Dunwoody’s Interior Design program are not eligible for the WITC scholarship.
+*Note: Students enrolled in Dunwoody’s Graphic Design & Production and Interior Design programs are not eligible for the WITC scholarship.

 Scholarship recipients are selected on the basis of demonstrated need and anticipated success in the program.
 Work experience, goals and aspirations, challenging personal or family circumstances, strength of letters of reference, and success during the scholarship interview will also be considered.
 Recipients will be selected from a pool of qualified applicants with consideration given to those who demonstrate the greatest financial need.

-If selected as a recipient, the student will receive up to a $10,000 scholarship award per year in financial aid assistance.
-Awards are renewable up to two years or until a degree is earned, whichever occurs first, as long at the student maintains scholarship eligibility.
+If selected as a recipient, you will receive up to a $10,000 scholarship award per year in financial aid assistance.
+Awards are renewable up to two years or until a degree is earned, whichever occurs first, as long at you maintain scholarship eligibility.